Yoga Therapy

 What is Yoga Therapy?

-Yoga Therapy is a healing practice for the physical, energetic and emotional bodies.
+Yoga Therapy is a healing practice for the physical, energetic, emotional and spiritual bodies.
 I teach my clients to become aware of how their body feels and moves, as well as to the connection between their mind and body.
 Through this awareness, my clients feel empowered to make choices that improve their quality of life.
 For more details, see the flyer from the International Association of Yoga Therapists.

-I am not accepting new private clients while I complete my memoir.
 Please contact me and/or sign up for my newsletter if you’re interested in future offerings.
-In the meantime, please consider a group class; I do incorporate some therapeutic practices.

 For Neurodivergence

 Around the youthful age of 40, I went on two life changing journeys.
-I embarked on a 1000 hour yoga therapy training program, and after discovering that I am neurodivergent, began to reframe my memories, my relationships and my approach to life.
+I embarked on a 1000 hour yoga therapy training program, and discovered that I am neurodivergent.

 On my two journeys, I kept hearing the same word come up in two very different contexts: interoception.
 Interoception means sensing internal signals from the body.
 It is a sense, like touch, but on the inside of us.